SPD3/ProbeSequences/README.md

 of the following probe sequence values which results in a factorial.
-For example, in an array of size 4 the first element in a probe sequence has 4 different options(0-3 inclusive) but once a value is picked for the first element, the next element only has 3 different options if the probe sequence is constrained to unique values which is optimal when hashing a value within an array.
+For example, in an array of size 4 the first element in a probe sequence has 4 different options(0-3 inclusive) but once a value is picked for the first element, the next element only has 3 different options.
+If the probe sequence is constrained to unique values which is optimal when hashing a value within an array this results in n! possible probe sequences.

 One algorithm for generating a probe sequence on a key being hashed into an array is to hash the key to a value less than the size of the array and then increment the probe sequence by 1 across all indices of the array.
-This algorithm does produce a probe sequence that covers all possible indices in the array and produces unique elements within the probe sequence however it only has the opportunity to generate n different probe sequences.
+This algorithm does produce a probe sequence that covers all possible indices in the array and produces unique elements within the probe sequence, however, it only has the opportunity to generate n different probe sequences.
 This is because the starting value that the key is hashed to determines the entire probe sequence so the number of different probe sequences is limited to the n different possible values that the key can be hashed to.

 The algorithm that was developed within this project was designed to cover all n! possible probe sequences.
-This was done by hashing the key value being inserted into the hashMap into a value between 0 and n!.
+This was done by hashing the key being inserted into the HashMap to a value between 0 and n!.
 This value determined the entirety of the probe sequence, and each probe sequence generated from a value between 0 and n! was unique.